Brighton and Hove Psychotherapy

 Online depression counselling and psychotherapy makes it easier to speak with a trained professional, with sessions held remotely to make them more convenient and accessible.
 Depression can often make tasks feel insurmountable, so being able to speak to someone from your own home can also make therapy more approachable for many people.

-Self-acceptance is fundamental in overcoming the destructive thoughts and beliefs one holds about themselves when they are depressed.
+Self-acceptance is fundamental in overcoming the destructive thoughts and beliefs you hold about yourself when you are depressed.
 Psychotherapy can help you recover trust in yourself and develop a better relationship with yourself through being in a relationship with your therapist.

 If you’re feeling depressed or want to talk to someone about how you’re feeling, get in touch with our team today and talk to someone.